 Iran signs its biggest ever car deal with France’s Renault

-August 8, 2017 by Amir Vahdat and Aya Batrawy The Associated Press
+By Amir Vahdat and Aya Batrawy The Associated Press

 Aug.
 7, 2017 – Iran signed the country’s biggest-ever car deal on Monday to build tens of thousands of cars annually under a joint venture with French automobile manufacturer Groupe Renault, buoying its manufacturing industry in defiance of the Trump administration’s moves to isolate the country.